 Saying ‘no’ isn’t bad; it allows you to control how much you give and take in a relationship.

-If you aren’t happy about how much giving you’re doing and how much taking from you everyone else is doing, only you have the ability to change things.
-Just say ‘No’.
+If you aren’t happy about how much you give and how much others take from you, only you have the ability to change things.
+Just say no.

-You’re don’t have to turn into a NO!-Maniac, but instead of saying ‘Yes’ all the time, cut back and say ‘Yes’ half the time.
-You’d be amazed at the difference it will make for your personal happiness and unsurprisingly, people will have to adapt to the change in your behaviour.
+You don’t have to turn into a NO!-Maniac.
+Instead of saying ‘Yes’ all the time, cut back and say it half the time.
+You’d be amazed at the difference it will make for your personal happiness.
+And, unsurprisingly, people will have to adapt to the change in your behaviour.
 This is a fundamental characteristic of human interaction.
-People do what they do, because they are allowed to.
+People do what they do because they are allowed to.

-So if you have a friend that keeps ‘borrowing’ money that you never see again, say ‘No’ when they ask again.
-If you have a friend that came to stay for a short period but ended up staying for years, say ‘No’.
-If you have a boyfriend that disrespects you by carrying out certain behaviours, say ‘No’ and accept the possibility that you may be wasting your time with him anyway.
-If you have a colleague that constantly dumps their workload on you but is happy to take the credit for your effort, say ‘No’.
-Try where possible to avoid justifying and explaining.
+So if you have a friend that keeps ‘borrowing’ money they don’t pay back, say no when they ask again.
+Let’s say you have a friend that came to stay for a short period but ended up staying for years.
+Guess what?
+It’s time to ask them to move out.
+If your partner disrespects you by carrying out certain behaviours, say no and accept the possibility that you might be wasting your time with them anyway.
+Say no if you have a colleague who constantly dumps their workload on you but is happy to take the credit for your effort.
+Try, where possible, to avoid justifying and explaining.
 If people are asking, they need to accept the possibility that there may be a ‘No’ in your answer.